venkatram64/spring-work-micro-services/README.md

-Note: config server is added in this branch and reactjs front app is also added
+Note: config server is added in this branch and reactjs frontend app is also added

 order of starting services:
 1. post-config-server